ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

      the message delivery session to be used in providing feedback (see (#dmarc-feedback)).

-#   Use of visible From: header {#use-of-rfc5322-from}
+#   Use of RFC5322.From {#use-of-rfc5322-from}

-One of the most obvious points of security scrutiny for DMARC is the choice to focus on an identifier, namely the visible From: header address, which is part of a body of data that has been trivially forged throughout the history of email.
+One of the most obvious points of security scrutiny for DMARC is the choice to focus on an identifier, namely the RFC5322.From address, which is part of a body of data that has been trivially forged throughout the history of email.